This word has been the hope of all believers since Jesus checked out of here at the Ascension. It’s an Aramaic word meaning, “Our Lord will come!”

 This error-by-emphasis-eschatology enables them to escape having to do the hard work of allowing God to transform them and their relationships by the renewing of their minds.

-It’s both wrong and spiritually deadly to those caught up in it.
+It’s both wrong as well as spiritually deadly to those caught up in it.

 How Do We Prepare?